mikaelkraft/ivytag-theme/PACKAGING.md

-# Packaging and Publishing Guide for Ivytag Theme
+# Packaging and Publishing Guide for Ivytag Theme by Mikael Kraft

 ## Package Created ✅